Dimrix/android-jetpack/README.md

 * LiveData - Handle data in a lifecycle-aware fashion
 * ViewModel - Manage your UI's data in a lifecycle-aware fashion
 * DataBinding -  minimize the glue code necessary to bind your application logic and layouts.
-* Java 8 support - lambda's
+* Java 8 support - added lambda support

 ## Prerequisites
 You will need the following to run this project: